-The layout of the A and B axes on the HAAS five-axis control are depicted in the following figures.
+The layout of the A and B axes on the HAAS five-axis control are depicted below.
 The A axis is rotary motion about the X axis, while the B axis determines rotary motion about the Y axis.
 The right hand rule can be used to determine axis rotation for the A and B axes.
 When placing the thumb of the right hand along the positive X axis, the fingers of the right hand will point in the direction of tool movement for a positive A axis command.
-Likewise, when placing the thumb of the right hand along the right hand rule determines direction of tool movement for a positive B axis command.
+Likewise, when placing the thumb of the right hand along the positive Y axis, the fingers of the right hand will point in the direction of tool movement for a positive B axis command.
 It is important to remember that the right hand rule determines direction of tool movement and not the table movement direction.
 For the right hand rule, the fingers will point opposite of the positive rotary table movement.
-Refer to the Figures
+Refer to the figures.